Guillermo Capati

-Guillermo "Bill" Capati, is an adjunct professor and a chartered professional engineer in Australia in the field of civil and environmental engineering.
-Currently, Capati is an adjunct professor at the University of Queensland since December 2008.
+Guillermo "Bill" Capati, is an Australian engineer.
+He is an adjunct professor and professional engineer in the field of civil and environmental engineering.
+Capati is an adjunct professor at the University of Queensland since December 2008.

-In 2020, Capati was awarded the University of Southern Queensland Outstanding Alumni of the Year.
-In 2017, he was named as Australia Queensland Professional Engineer of the Year.
-In 2013, Capati was awarded a Public Service Medal (PSM) by the Governor-General of Australia for his contribution to the water future of the Gold Coast and border South East Queensland and in 2016, the Philippine President, Rodrigo Duterte conferred the "Pamana ng Pilipino" award to him.
+Capati was awarded the University of Southern Queensland Outstanding Alumni of the Year in 2020.
+In 2017, he was named Australia Queensland Professional Engineer of the Year.
+In 2013, Capati was awarded a Public Service Medal (PSM) by the Governor-General of Australia for his contribution to the water future of the Gold Coast and the border South East Queensland.

+The Philippine President, Rodrigo Duterte conferred the "Pamana ng Pilipino" award to him in 2016.
 This award is given to Filipinos living overseas, who have brought their country honor and recognition through excellence and distinction in pursuit of their work or profession.

-Capati has contributed to the success of the University Queensland Centre for Water and Environmental Biotechnology, formerly the Advanced Water Management Centre.
-He has generously shared his specialist knowledge of water management practices with the University's researchers and students.
+Capati has worked at the University Queensland Centre for Water and Environmental Biotechnology, formerly the Advanced Water Management Centre.
 In 2020, Capati was conferred a University Queensland (UQ) Fellowship by Chancellor Peter Varghese AO at a special ceremony held on 14 November 2020 in Brisbane.
-The UQ Fellowship is an Honorary Award that recognises an individual's outstanding service or contribution to the University or has acted over a period of time to enhance the University's reputation, mission and objectives.

-In 2023, Capati was a recipient of the Lord Mayor’s Australia Day Awards at the ceremony held at Brisbane City Hall.
-The Awards recognise Brisbane’s unsung heroes and pay tribute to the people in the community who have gone above and beyond to help improve the lives of others and make the Brisbane of tomorrow even better than the Brisbane of today.
+In 2023, Capati was a recipient of the Lord Mayor's Australia Day Achievement Awards for community service at the ceremony held at Brisbane City Hall.

 Education

-Capati completed his secondary education from Saint Louis School of Tuguegarao and graduated in the year 1968.
-The high school batch of 1968 were the pioneer graduates of St Louis School.
+Capati completed his secondary education at Saint Louis School of Tuguegarao and graduated in the year 1968.
 Capati graduated with a Bachelor of Science Degree in Civil Engineering in 1973 and Sanitary Engineering 1974 from Mapúa University, Philippines.
-Capati completed his Master of Architecture degree in 1982 from the University of the Philippines.
+Capati completed his Master of Architecture degree in 1982 from the University of the Philippines Diliman.
 In 1991, Capati completed his Graduate Diploma in Municipal Engineering degree from the University of Southern Queensland.